dbleich/BIOF509-DB/README.md

 - seaborn
 - matplotlib.pyplot
 - sklearn
+- umap (Note: install umap-learn!)

 In addition, for the Jupyter notebook version:

-This is only needed for UMAP dimensionality reduction, which is only included in the Jupyter notebook.

-- umap (Note: install umap-learn!)

-These are only needed if you want for creation and display of the Decision Tree graph, which is only included in the Jupyter notebook.
+These are needed if you want to perform creation and display of the Decision Tree graph.

 - pydotplus # To create our Decision Tree Graph
 - IPython.display import Image  # To Display a image of the graph